Perm59/health-e-arizona-plus/README.md

  ```
  npm test
  ```
 The report will be launched automatically in browser upon completion of all tests.
+Screenshots will be saved in ./screenshots folder.